-Once the exemption is granted, these persons will be subject to a strict 14 days quarantine on arrival and at their own expense.
+Visa holders, who have been sponsored by an Australian business in a PMSOL occupation can request an exemption from Australia’s travel restrictions, but will still be subject to a strict 14 days quarantine on arrival at their own expense.

 Existing skilled migration occupation lists will remain active; however, if you are offshore your visa application will not be processed.
 Only those applicants already here in Australia being sponsored in an occupation outside the PMSOL will be granted a temporary or permanent visa.
 Priority processing will only be given to those occupations on the PMSOL.